kubernetes/enhancements/keps/sig-storage/NNNN-stateful-set-update-claim-template/README.md

    [capatible](#what-pvc-is-capatible) with the new `volumeClaimTemplate`.
    If not, update the PVC after old Pod deleted, before creating new pod, or if update is not possible:
-   - If `volumeClaimUpdateStrategy` is `OnDeleteLockStep`, wait for the user to delete the old PVC manually before delete the old pod.
+   - If `volumeClaimSyncStrategy` is `LockStep`, wait for the user to delete/update the old PVC manually before delete the old pod.
-   - If `volumeClaimUpdateStrategy` is `OnDeleteAsync`, the diff is ignored and the pod recreation proceeds.
+   - If `volumeClaimSyncStrategy` is `Async`, the diff is ignored and the pod recreation proceeds.

 2. If Pod spec does not change, only mutable fields in `volumeClaimTemplate` differ,